Coder6-hl/Mr.X.github.io/README.md

 I have learned python from a youtuber called "codezilla" Here is a link to his account "https://www.youtube.com/@Codezilla".
 He is an amazing tutor,You should try him.
 Iam now an advanced programmer,I love my tutors because they teach with a way that you can understand not in the way they want you to understand
-Hint you need to download all the files for it to work!

 # My projects
 I Have done many projects.